- Home

 Most of us aren’t saving enough for our retirement, so what are the options if you want to pay more into your company or personal pension scheme?

-Allocating a bit extra from your paypacket into your pension could reap major financial rewards when you come to retire, so it’s well worth considering if you find yourself with a bit of spare money at the end of the month.
+Allocating even a little extra from your pay packet into your pension could reap major financial rewards when you come to retire, so it’s well worth considering if you find yourself with a bit of spare money at the end of the month.
+It may be that you’ve received an annual bonus, for example, and want to use some or all of this to bolster your retirement savings.

-Here, we look at some of the best ways to top up your pension, as well as how you might be able to give your State Pension a boost too.
+Here, we look at some of the best ways to top up your pension, as well as ways you might be able to give your State Pension a boost too.

 Paying extra into your company pension